 It is often said that the first step in overcoming addiction is that you recognize that you have a problem.
-There is a lot of truth in this statement, but from that lightbulb moment, different people will have differing paths to a point where they can break the stranglehold of dependency.
+There is a lot of truth in this statement, but from that lightbulb moment, different people will have different paths to a point where they can break the stranglehold of dependency.
 For some people, the next step will be to book themselves into a residential rehabilitation facility and submit to the recovery program.
-However, this is not an option open to everyone; residential assistance comes at a cost, and necessitates a lot of free time.
+However, this is not an option open to everyone; residential assistance comes at a cost and necessitates a lot of free time.

 Not everyone who needs assistance to overcome an addiction has the means to pay for residential care.
 Equally, not everyone in this position has the freedom to take a month away from their life to follow even the shortest of residential programs.
 Less still can they be away from work and other commitments for “as long as it takes” – which is often what the most successful residential programs require.
-It remains vital, however, that people with an addiction get help.
-So it is worth knowing what options are available to you if you cannot commit to long-term residential care.
+It remains vital, however, that people with addiction get help.
+It is worth knowing what options are available to you if you cannot commit to long-term residential care.